Sh0es/bf2c-compiler/README.md

 # bf2c-compiler
-A source-to-source compiler from brainfuck code to C.
+A source-to-source compiler from brainf*ck code to C.